psemdel/py-trading-bot/docs/docker_readme.md

     kubectl delete pvc py-trading-bot-postgres-pvc
     kubectl delete pv py-trading-bot-postgres-pv

+In addition, in kubernetes/postgres.yml, the hostPath

+    hostPath:
+      path: /data/py-trading-bot-postgres-pv

+Needs to be changed, otherwise the same data will be loaded again when the permanent volumes are recreated.

 ## Error auth_user_username_key
 In the logs of py-trading-bot pod (kubectl logs <name of py-trading-bot>) you find: